ishepard/pydriller/docs/configuration.rst

 Selecting the Commit Range
 ==========================

 By default, PyDriller analyzes all the commits in the repository.
-However, filters can be applied to `Repository` to visit *only specific* commits.
+However, filters can be applied to `RepositoryMining` to visit *only specific* commits.

 * **single** *(str)*: single hash of the commit.
 The visitor will be called only on this commit